 We’ve chosen to specialize in Generac because we believe it offers the best performance and value for our customers.
 This focus allows our technicians to become true experts, ensuring every residential standby generator installation is done perfectly.
 By concentrating on one leading brand, we can provide faster service, keep parts readily available, and offer a level of expertise that you just can’t get from a company that dabbles in everything.

-Find the Perfect Size Generator for Your Home
+What Size Generator Does Your Home Need?

 Choosing the right generator isn’t a one-size-fits-all situation.
 The perfect size for your neighbor might not be the right fit for you.
 It all comes down to your specific needs, your home’s layout, and which appliances you can’t live without during a power outage.
 Getting the size right is the most important step in ensuring you have reliable power when you need it most, without overspending on a system that’s more than you need.
 Think of it as creating a custom power solution that’s tailored just for your family.
 Let’s walk through how to figure out exactly what size generator will give you the peace of mind you’re looking for.

-Calculate Your Home’s Power Needs
+How to Calculate Your Home’s Power Needs

 Before you can choose a generator, you need a clear picture of your home’s electricity demands.
 The best way to start is by making a list.
 Walk through your house and write down every appliance and device you’d want to keep running during an outage.
 Think beyond the obvious, like the refrigerator and lights.
 Do you have a sump pump in the basement?
 Medical equipment that needs constant power?
 A home office with computers and routers?
 Each of these items requires a certain amount of electricity to start up and run.
 A professional can help you perform a detailed load calculation, but having your list of must-haves ready will make the process much smoother and ensure your Generac generator is perfectly matched to your lifestyle.